 Some banks did not promptly process applications.
 Recall that the CARES Act was passed March 27 and the PPP loans had a launch date April 3 – only a week later.
 And on top of that, the SBA did not issue its final interim rule on PPP until April 2 – just hours before financial institutions could begin accepting loan applications.
 That simply wasn’t enough time for many banks to absorb and apply details in that final interim rule.
-As a result, even though many small businesses applied timely to such institutions, a number of those institutions did not move quickly enough to beat the stampede: all $349 billion was spoken for in less than two weeks.
+As a result, even though many small businesses promptly submitted their applications, their lenders were not able to beat the stampede: all $349 billion was spoken for in less than two weeks.

 Business structure Some applications, especially those of sole proprietorships and independent contractors, were rejected because they could not properly document payroll expenses.
 However, many sole proprietorships and independent contractors compensate their team members by contract rather than putting them on salary.

 Some sole proprietor applications were rejected for lack of a 2019 Schedule C for proof of net income or not having a lengthy enough payroll history because they started in late 2019 or early 2020.